 design, construct, operate and maintain that Additional Delivery Point, including any new connection to its Pipeline and any Odorisation Facilities it will own.

-First Gas will on request supply the Interconnected Party with a producer statement and/or a certificate of electrical inspection confirming that a Additional Delivery Point is designed, constructed, operated and maintained in compliance with all applicable laws.
+First Gas will on request supply the Interconnected Party with a producer statement and/or a certificate of electrical inspection confirming that an Additional Delivery Point is designed, constructed, operated and maintained in compliance with all applicable laws.

 Interconnected Party’s Pipeline